graphboltdev/docs/docs/graphql-client/README.md

 ### Prettify

-The 🪄 button allows you to format your code with jsut one click.
+The 🪄 button allows you to format your code with just one click.

 ### Multiple operations

 You are allowed to write more than one query, mutation or subscription in the request view.
 When you hit the _Send_ button, GraphBolt will prompt you to select which operation you'd like to use.
+All operations must be [named](https://graphql.org/learn/queries/#operation-name).

 ![Multiple Operations](./img/multiple-operations.png)